 The Dierya DK61E has a nice amount of extra features.
 All keys are macro-programmable, but only through the companion software, which is unintuitive and not user-friendly.
 It also features media hotkeys and a Windows Lock key.

 Update 10/19/2020: We corrected a mistake in the spelling for the Gateron Optical Brown switches.

-Our unit uses Gateron Brown switches, which offer nice tactile feedback and feel very light, as they don't need a lot of force to actuate and have a low pre-travel distance.
+Our unit uses Gateron Brown switches, which offer nice tactile feedback and feel very light, as they have a low operation force and have a short pre-travel distance.
 That said, if you don't like the feeling of Brown switches, you can also get this keyboard with Gateron Blue (clicky), Black (linear), or Red (linear) switches.

 Our unit uses Gateron Brown switches, which have quiet tactile feedback and shouldn't disturb those around you.
 This keyboard is also available in Linear Red and Black switches, which are still quiet, and Blue switches, which are clicky and loud and aren't ideal for an office environment.

 Update 02/16/2021: We've retested the keyboard's Bluetooth latency.
 It's much higher than the wired latency and is inconsistent.
 Also, we had trouble pairing it to our test PC, and the connection drops frequently.

 The latency is decent.
 It's very low when using a wired connection, but it increases significantly over Bluetooth.
 We also noticed during testing that the Bluetooth latency is inconsistent, and the connection drops frequently.